 - Riders gain improved self-belief as they perfect new skills.

-Many of our lessons take place on our Woodland Trail offering riders an often rare opportunity to enjoy the countryside and increase their feeling of well-being.
+Although we are lucky enough to have a large, covered Indoor Arena, many of our sessions take place on our Woodland Trail offering riders an often rare opportunity to enjoy the countryside and increase their feeling of well-being.
 This outdoor work particularly benefits riders with Autism.

 For more information about our services or to discuss availability, please get in touch: email@example.com.